londogard/summarize-kt/README.md

     2. [Github Packages](#github-packages)

 ## Usage
-There's a wrapper class called `Summarizer` that allows us to

-1) select the type of `SummarizerModel` through `SummarizeVariant` parameter
+There's an interface named `Summarizer` that allows us to select the method of summarization through its `companion object`.
+Two variants are available:

-2) summarize texts using said model.
+1) `Summarizer.tfIdfSummarizer`
+2) `Summarizer.embeddingClusterSummarizer(threshold: Double = 0.2, simThreshold: Double = 0.95, scoreConfig: ScoringConfig = ScoringConfig.Ghalandari)`

+Where we have two different scoring configurations for `embeddingClusterSummarizer`.
+Read more in this [section](#explanation-of-the-different-configs).

 `Summarizer` has two important methods:
 ```kotlin